mewteebee/mewteebee/README.md

 Hello, my name is Alex. <br>
 I am a junior software developer. <br>
 I am currently learning C++ and Go. <br>
-I am looking to collaborate on challenging open source projects.
+Looking to collaborate on challenging open source projects.

 <!---
 mewteebee/mewteebee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.